ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 When referring a Java code to figure out the imported classes, you should be cautious about the Java classes from the `java.lang` package since these will not be visible as imports in the Java code.
 However, you need not generate bindings for the `java.lang.String` class since it is mapped into the Ballerina `string` type from within the Ballerina bindings generated.

 #### Constructors
-Constructors of Java classes will be mapped onto functions outside the Ballerina object.
+Constructors of Java classes will be mapped to functions outside the Ballerina object.
 These function names are comprised of the constructor name prefixed with the `new` keyword.
-If there exists multiple constructors, they will be suffixed with an auto increment number.
+If there exists multiple constructors, they will be suffixed with an auto-incremented number.

 E.g., Generated constructors of the `java.util.ArrayDeque` class will be as follows.
 ```ballerina